KristenSantos/swe-2-3-events-exemplar-Kristen-Santos/README.md

 </details>

 ### Question 5: addNewRandomNumber - modify.js
 This is a fun one.

-Add a click event listener to the `#add-random-num` button that creates a new `li` with *only* a random number greater than 0 in it.
-The `li`s should go in the `#random-numbers` `ul`.
-All of this logic should live in the `addNewRandomNumber` function.
+* In the `main` function, add a `"click"` event listener to the `#add-random-num` button for the `addNewRandomNumber` handler
+* In the handler, create a new `li` whose `textContent` is a random number greater than `0` (the range of the random numbers doesn't matter, just make it random and greater than `0`).
+* Append the new `li` to the `ul#random-numbers` element.

 ### Question 6: removing an event listener  - modify.js
-Lastly, you should know how to remove listeners.
-There's a button with an id of `#remove`.
-Attach a click event listener to this button that will remove the delegation click event listener from the `#delegation` container.
+Lastly, it is important to know how to remove listeners.

+There's a `button#remove` element.
+Attach a click event listener to this button that will remove the `handleDelegation` event handler from the `#delegation` container.

 ### Question 7: Do it all from scratch - index.js
 Ok, you got it with some help, now can you do it on your own?
 We have a blank `index.html` and blank `index.js`.
 Your job is to: